sonic-net/SONiC/doc/secure_boot/Secureboot_uefi_key_management.md

 ## 1 Requirements
 Sonic is the most popularly growing open-source network operating system and runs on switching hardware from multiple vendors.
 Some of this modern switching hardware implements a hardware root of trust and UEFI firmware which helps establish a secure boot in the system.
 Most of the system owners would like to manage their own UEFI keys according to their own policy such as periodically changing the secure boot keys, changing ownership, etc. This requires SONiC to access UEFI keys to perform the following primitive actions.
 1. Show secure boot keys
-2. Add, remove, update, and revoke secure boot keys.
+2. Add, remove, and revoke secure boot keys.

 ## 2 Overview
 The UEFI secure boot feature is introduced in UEFI spec version 2.3.1 onwards.
 The UEFI secure boot provides a mechanism to securely verify the image integrity and authenticity before loading the image into the system.
 The spec also provides general details about how UEFI keys should be managed.
 The implementation may vary for different UEFI firmware.